ybgskr12/Reforestation/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome